DEVOTIONALS

 Think about this:

 Is that a good thing?
-No. it isn’t.
+No, it isn’t.
 If we are servants of ourselves,

 then we will find that ‘self’, sin, and Satan will become blended

-It is a choice we must make to serve either Christ, or Satan.
+It’s a choice we must make to serve either Christ, or Satan.
 If

 we choose Christ, we have made a good choice, and as a result,